Skip to content

 Tyler Meredith, who was the lead economic adviser to Trudeau until last year, thinks Trump is trying to establish Canada as a problem because the northern border will be the scene of chaotic events when Trump starts deporting migrants.

-Meredith thinks a tighter border is likely not what Trump really wants — that increased defense spending and changes to the USMCA trade agreement are likely what he will get around to eventually.
+Meredith thinks a tighter border may not be what Trump really wants — increased defense spending and changes to the USMCA trade agreement are likely what he will get around to eventually.